AlchemyOptions/docs/javascript/get_network_option.md

 Function `getNetworkOption` is similar to [`getOption`](get_option.md).
 It allows you to get the saved value of a network option.
 Uses [kew](https://github.com/Medium/kew) as a promises polyfill.

+Enqueue a script and [add `alchemy-options-client-scripts` as its dependency](README.md).
+This will give you the global `alchemyOptions` variable.

 ## Example usage

 ```javascript